ellemouton/goto/README.md

    OS that the binary is being run on _and_ let it be settable so that a user can override the default. ie: on first run, check OS & set accordingly and from then on, use whatever the DB has set.
 Add option for user to override.
- - [ ] Add way to quickly navigate to the PR that added a commit.
  - [ ] Cleanup code & add documentation